andrew/ultimate-awesome/README.md

 - [awesome-stars](https://github.com/angristan/awesome-stars) - A curated list of my GitHub stars!.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
+- [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-stellar](https://github.com/stellar/awesome-stellar) - 👨‍🚀 A curated list of Stellar applications, blog posts, educational resources, tools, and more. .
 - [awesome-generative-modeling](https://github.com/zhoubolei/awesome-generative-modeling) - Bolei's archive on generative modeling.
 - [awesome-flutter-linux](https://github.com/jpnurmi/awesome-flutter-linux) - A curated list of awesome Linux-specific Flutter packages and projects.
 - [Awesome-Javascript-resources](https://github.com/olawanlejoel/Awesome-Javascript-resources) - A Curated list of Awesome JavaScript Resources .
 - [awesome-hackernews](https://github.com/lebriton/awesome-hackernews) - A curated list of FOSS tools to improve the Hacker News experience.
+- [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
 - [awesome-github-wiki](https://github.com/MyHoneyBadger/awesome-github-wiki) - :neckbeard: Awesome list GitHub Wikis.
 - [awesome-python-testing](https://github.com/cleder/awesome-python-testing) - Collection of awesome 😎️ Python resources for testing .
 - [awesome-made-in-kz](https://github.com/nugmanoff/awesome-made-in-kz) - 🇰🇿 😎  Awesome open source projects made in Kazakhstan.